BrianCechmanek/hn_hiring/README.md

 ## Executive Summary

+I found myself:

+1. Needing to find a new job
+2. Wanting to use Kedro more
+3. (Probably) needing to add some stuff to my GH profile

+So I made this.

 A Data Engineering-heavy collection and processing pipeline gather's HN Who Is Hiring posts, with minimal analysis.

 Posts are gathered, by one or more months, and semi-filtered for provided keywords, such as `data scientist`, `machine learning engineer`.
 No fuzzy matching is done.